 Spider Plant Light Conditions in Their Native Habitats

 Spider plants are native to tropical and southern regions in Africa, and they grow well in light conditions and warm and humid environments that replicate their natural habitat.
 Now, the plant has been naturalized in many other areas, including the western region of Australia.

 The species does well in shaded outdoor conditions and indoor environments with plenty of indirect light.
 Spider plants can tolerate lower light conditions, but you will notice less growth over time.
 Recently propagated spider plants will also do best in bright, indirect light conditions.

 Signs Your Spider Plant is Receiving Too Much Light

 Simply put, even the most tolerant plants can receive too much sunlight.
 The ribbon plant is adaptable, but too much light will damage its leaves and stifle its growth.
 If your spider plant receives too much direct sunlight, it will burn.
 Its leaves will turn brown at the edges, and they may begin to wilt or droop.

-Overexposure to sunlight may also cause the Chlorophytum comosum’s leaves to thicken and turn yellow.
+Overexposure to sunlight may also cause the Chlorophytum comosum’s leaves to thicken and turn yellow (and may require pruning).
 This is a way the plant tries to cope with suboptimal lighting conditions.
 To summarize, here are a few of the telltale signs that your spider plant is receiving too much light.